OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

 ## Assignment 8

-* Take one of the following projects, set up the local development enevironment, work on one of the issues, send a PR
+* Take one of the following projects, set up the local development environment, work on one of the issues, send a PR
     * https://osdc.code-maven.com/
     * https://osdc.code-maven.com/open-source-by-organizations/
     * https://kantoniko.com/